TonyDeRosia/ClothingModifiers/README.md

 # ClothingModifiers
 Blender clothing modifiers addon to make creating clothing items a bit quicker in blender.

+Adds a section under the scene tab as well as the N toolbar.

 # Clothing Modifiers Addon for Blender

 The Clothing Modifiers addon is designed to simplify the workflow for creating clothing in Blender.
 With a focus on efficiency and ease of use, this addon allows 3D artists and fashion designers to quickly add a predefined set of modifiers that are commonly used in clothing simulation and design.